-Nothing paints a better picture of what a city is like than the public art around it….literally.
+Nothing paints a better picture about a city than the public art around it….literally.

-As much as Robert Mondavi deserves credit for revolutionizing Napa’s wine industry, Margrit Mondavi deserves credit for transforming the valley into a cultural destination.
+As much as Robert Mondavi revolutionized Napa Valley’s wine industry, Margrit Mondavi transformed the valley into a cultural destination.
 As the Vice President of Cultural Affairs at Robert Mondavi Winery, she created an artistic hub in the valley.
 Considered Napa Valley’s Grande Dame, her support for the arts lives on.

 In addition to the winery, she also had a strong commitment to the community.
 As a lifelong philanthropist, she was a strong supporter of arts in the schools.
 And one of her legacies is the Oxbow School in Napa.
-This art institute is a single semester arts school for high school juniors and seniors.
-The school trains students in painting, sculpture, printmaking, photography and digital media while also satisfying high school graduation requirements.
+This art institute trains students in painting, sculpture, printmaking, photography and digital media while also satisfying high school graduation requirements.

 How robust is the Napa public art scene?
-Here are a few projects around the city that you will definitively want to put in your 2019 calendar.
+In 2020, Napa’s Mayor was presented with the Public Leadership in the Arts Award due to several public arts projects around town.
+Here are a few projects around the city that you will definitively want to put in your calendar.

 This project started when the members of the Napa Vine Trail Arts, Culture and Education committee wanted to improve the Vine Trail’s user experience.
 After partnering with the Napa Valley Wine Train, the Rail Arts District was formally launched in January 2017.

 The murals are converting cinder block buildings into works of art.
 Working with ThinkSpace, RAD Napa has already curated world renowned street artists like Fintan McGee and Felipe Panton.
-The district now has 10 murals with 4 more planned for April 2019.
+As well as Napa Native ELLE.

 In addition to the amazing street art of RAD Napa, there is also Napa’s Artwalk.
 This project launched in 2010 and is still going strong today.
 The Artwalk is a rotating, temporary, outdoor sculpture exhibition throughout downtown Napa.

-The current theme for the fifth Napa Artwalk exhibition is “Shifting Perspective”.
-This exhibit runs from 2017-2019 and features ten sculptures from artists from 4 western states.
-Each piece demonstrates the power of perspective and how art can change depending upon how, when, and where it is viewed.
+The theme for the sixth Napa Artwalk exhibition is “Sense of Place”.
+This exhibit runs from 2019-2021 and features eight sculptures from artists from five western states.
+Each piece prompts the contemplation about the symbolic and physical relationship we have to the environment in which we live.

-In addition, everyone can participate in the Lantern Parade.
-On January 18th, the parade will start (6:30PM) and finish at Veteran’s Park.
-It will weave through the various art installations in downtown Napa while walking to live drumbeat by the amazing Cosmos Percussion Ensemble.
-All ages are encouraged to participated and create a lantern.
+In addition to the installations, everyone can participate in the Lantern Parade.
+It weaves through the various art installations in downtown Napa while walking to live drumbeat.
+All ages are encouraged to create a lantern and participate.
 This is a perfect event be a part of this community’s art celebration.

-Not able to walk in the parade, but still want to be apart of the art celebration?
-Napa Valley’s majestic hot air balloons will be uniquely displayed as part of the Art After Dark experience.
-Several tethered hot air balloons will light up the sky at the Oxbow Commons on both weekends of the festival.
+Not able to walk in the parade, but still want to be apart of the celebration?
+Napa Valley’s majestic hot air balloons are typically displayed as part of the Art After Dark experience.
+Several tethered hot air balloons light up the sky at the Oxbow Commons.
 You won’t want to miss this stunning and uniquely Napan light show!

-Finally, you can also head down to The Villages at Vista Collina Resort.
-Here you can checkout Christopher Schardt’s Constellation Light sculpture.
-This exhibit transforms a space beyond something ordinary into something that sparkles with life.
-This stunning installation is enhanced by wine and beer tastings at the Village’s 9 tasting rooms.
+Finally, you can also head down to The Villages at Vista Collina Resorts.
+Here you can experience exhibits that transform a space into something that sparkles with life.
+These stunning installations combined with the Village’s 9 tasting rooms is enhanced experience.
 Conveniently, there is a free shuttle service from downtown.